A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Results

 \subsection{Treatment Effect Heterogeneity}

-While the average effects are positive, we observe substantial heterogeneity in treatment local effects across intervention sessions.
-Figure~\ref{fig:cate_dist} displays the distribution of local, session-level treatment effect estimates on students' immediate performance and near transfer.
-The CATE for immediate performance has a standard deviation of $3.36pp$, and ranges from $-20.25pp$ to $19.91pp$.
-The CATE for near transfer has a standard deviation of $3.41pp$, and ranges from $-47.70pp$ to $23.60pp$.
-Notably, there is a strong correlation between these effects (\textit{r} = 0.69, \textit{p} < 0.001), suggesting that the immediate performance CATE may be a good surrogate measure for near transfer; if a tutoring session has a positive effect on next problem correctness, it is likely to have a positive effect on the students' ability to solve problems on other similar skills as well.
+While the average effects are positive, we observe substantial heterogeneity in local treatment effects across intervention sessions.
+The CATE for immediate performance has a standard deviation of $3.53pp$, and ranges from $-20.58pp$ to $19.95pp$.
+The CATE for near transfer has a standard deviation of $3.61pp$, and ranges from $-23.25pp$ to $18.24pp$.
+Notably, there is a moderate correlation between these effects (\textit{r} = 0.46, \textit{p} < 0.001), suggesting that the immediate performance CATE may be a good, however imperfect, surrogate measure for near transfer; if a tutoring session has a positive effect on next problem correctness, it is likely to have a positive effect on the students' ability to solve problems on other similar skills as well.

-\subsection{Heterogeneity by Tutoring Session Characteristics}
+\subsubsection{Heterogeneity by Tutoring Session Characteristics}

 To illustrate how this method can be used to examine why some tutoring sessions are more effective than others, we analyzed three potential moderators: session length, proportion of student talk, and the number of prior tutoring sessions.
 We chose these moderators because each of them has been studied in more traditional tutoring environments.
 Longer and more frequent sessions are consistently pointed to as hallmarks of high-impact tutoring \cite{robinson2021}.
 Eliciting student talk is often associated with higher quality tutoring sessions \cite{chi2001learning}.
 Notably, we view this as a preliminary analysis into understanding what might drive effectiveness in on-demand tutoring, which will lead to future directions for this line of work.